The Holyoke Caledonian Pipe Band

 • Contact

-Considered to be the oldest continously active pipe band in the United States, the Holyoke Caledonian Pipe band continues to be a viable part of the community of western Massachusetts.
+Considered to be the oldest continuously active pipe band in the United States, the Holyoke Caledonian Pipe band continues to be a viable part of the community of western Massachusetts.

 The pipe band was organized in 1909 by a group of emigrant Scotts associated with the Holyoke Caledonian Benefit Club.
-Our first Pipe Major, Robert Ramsay served in that Capacity from 1910 to 1930, when he was succeeded by pipe band major Wilson Mathieson.
-P.M Major Mathieson, a noted piping instructor, served the pipe band faithfully for the next 45 years until his retirement in 1975
+Our first Pipe Major, Robert Ramsay served in that Capacity from 1910 to 1930, when he was succeeded by Pipe Major Wilson Mathieson.
+P.M Mathieson, a noted piping instructor, served the band faithfully for the next 45 years until his retirement in 1975

 Throughout the years, the membership has been primarily comprised of individuals of Scottish descent.
 Current membership rosters continue to reflect a great predominance of Scots-Americans, although this is not a requirement for membership.
 The Holyoke Caledonian Pipe band cordially welcomes anyone living in western Massachusetts and beyond who has a genuine interest in piping and drumming.